Temple Mountain Ski Area

 Temple Mountain Ski Area was a downhill, or alpine, ski area that operated from 1938 until 2001 on Temple Mountain in the U.S. state of New Hampshire.
 During peak operation, the ski area featured a quad chairlift, a double chairlift, and multiple T-bars and rope tows.
-Like many other small ski areas in the country, it closed due to poor weather, rising costs and changing recreational habits.
+Like many other small ski areas in the country, it closed due to poor weather, rising costs, and changing recreational habits.

 Its entrance was located on New Hampshire Route 101, straddling the border of the towns of Temple and Peterborough.

+Originally begun as Temple Mountain Ski Forest in 1936, it was opened as a ski area with a rope tow in 1938 by Charles Beebe.
+Beebe installed the first platter lift in 1958 and a T-bar in 1965, but did not install snowmaking.
+Poor weather and competition led the Beebes to sell the area in 1984, which led to its first chairlift and snowmaking.
+The 350 acre site, of which about 60 acre was used for the ski area, struggled under several owners and closed after the 2000–01 season.